Dev059/BlogHub/frontend/README.md

             It also takes care of session of user by finding the user with its acess token.
 If found then parsing token with JSON format or null

 3. editor.pages.jsx ->
+            1. It gets access token Checks whether it is null or not If null then shows no users is in session then signIn page
+            2. It checks whether it is editor page or not.
+If yes then blog-editor.component.jsx or publish-form.component.jsx

 4. navbar.component.jsx ->